BerndHagen/Medio-YouTube-Converter/README.md

    - **Quality Selection:** Choose your preferred resolution from the provided list.
 This selection will be applied during the downloading process and can help to reduce the file size.

 5. **Initiate Download:**
    - Click the `Start Download` button to begin.
 The application will display the download status in the upper right corner, showing progress and completion indicators.
+The `Loading Tools` status indicates that it is starting all necessary processes for downloading and converting while reading the size of the video.
+The time required for this step depends on the size of the video from YouTube and the internet connection but usually takes only a few seconds.

 > **Note:** Medio processes valid links only.
 An "invalid link" status will be shown for unrecognized URLs.